5 Self-Care Strategies to Decrease Anxiety Symptoms

 5. Learn how to prioritize and say NO. We cannot do everything from everyone.
 The effort to do so can result in feeling anxious because you are adding more to your already full plate.
 Creating a schedule of your current tasks and commitments will give you and idea of how much free time you have for that week.
 Then, determine what your priorities are for that remaining free time.
 So, when someone asks you to do something, check your calendar.
 If it is not a priority and it doesn’t fit into your schedule, it is ok to say ‘No’.
 The more you practice saying no, the easier it gets to do it!

-How to get more information on Anxiety Treatment
+How to get more information on Anxiety Therapy

-If you are interested in seeing an anxiety therapist and feel that we might be a good fit or would like additional information on anxiety treatment, call or contact me for a free consultation or to schedule an appointment.
+If you are interested in seeing a counselor for anxiety and feel that we might be a good fit or if I could provide more information on treatment for anxiety, call or contact me to schedule an appointment or inquire about a free consultation.